lstprjct/IDM-Activation-Script/README.md

                          made an Autoit tool for these methods, IDM-AIO_2020_Final nsaneforums.com/topic/371047--/?do=findComment&comment=1632062

-   @WindowsAddict	   - Ported the above Autoit tool to batch script
+   @WindowsAddict	     - Ported the above Autoit tool to a batch script

    @AveYo aka @BAU     - Snippet to set registry ownership and permission recursively
                          pastebin.com/XTPt0JSC